 1. How does Piliavin relate to the social approach?

-2. How does Piliavin relate to its key theme of
+2. How does Piliavin relate to cultural, individual and social diversity?

 3. What is the new conclusion/understanding of

 4. How does Piliavin relate to the debates?

 Bryan and Test (1967)